AmericanAirlines/simple-env/README.md

-# simple-env
+# `simple-env`

-An intuitive and scalable way to retrieve environment variables, including the specification of both optional and required variables.
+An intuitive, strongly typed, and scalable way to retrieve environment variables.

 # Installation